rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 So, the total delay from the input to the output path becomes:
 Total delay = x9' + y15
 This implies that the skew across all output points is zero, since all paths experience the same delay.

-However, if the load at each node is not identical, the delays will differ, resulting in non-zero skew at the outputs.<br>
+However, if the load at each node is not identical, the delays will differ, resulting in non-zero skew at the outputs.

 #### Tasks:
 - ✅ Fix up small DRC errors and verify the design is ready to be inserted into our flow.